 Earth is a big place, but size isn't everything.
 The planet's richest ecosystems are in rapid decline, forcing us to acknowledge the elephant in the room: Elephants, along with countless other creatures worldwide, are running out of room.

-Habitat loss is now the No. 1 threat facing wildlife on Earth, and the main reason why 85 percent of all species on the IUCN Red List are endangered.
+Habitat loss is now the No. 1 threat facing wildlife on Earth, and the main reason why 85% of all species on the IUCN Red List are endangered.
 It comes in many forms, from outright deforestation and fragmentation to less obvious effects of pollution and climate change.
 Every species needs a certain amount (and type) of habitat to find food, shelter and mates, but for a growing number of animals, the space where their ancestors found those things is now overrun by humans.

 As habitats shrink and splinter, animals also grow more vulnerable to secondary dangers like inbreeding, disease or conflict with people.
 And so, despite plenty of physical space on Earth, wildlife around the world finds itself painted into a corner.
 Scientists now widely agree we're seeing the early stages of a mass extinction, with species vanishing at hundreds of times the historical "background" rate, largely due to a shortage of ecological real estate.
-Earth has suffered five mass extinctions before, but this is the first in human history — and the first with human help.
+Earth has suffered several mass extinctions before, but this is the first in human history — and the first with human help.

 Like climate change, mass extinction is a global problem.
 It threatens wildlife all over the world, from iconic rhinos, lions and pandas to obscure amphibians, shellfish and songbirds.
 And while it will take lots of local efforts to save those animals, it will also take a bigger, more ambitious approach than we've used in the past.

 According to many scientists and conservationists, our best strategy is surprisingly simple — at least in theory.
 To avoid a catastrophic loss of biodiversity, we need to set aside half of Earth's surface area for wildlife.
 That might sound like a big sacrifice at first, but upon closer inspection, it's still an incredibly sweet deal for us: One species gets half the planet, and all other species must share the other half.